varshitha2103/Intentify---oice-to-Action-in-Seconds/README.md

 This is part of my #30DaysOfGenAI challenge — Day 4 — building projects that solve real workflow pain points.
 Intentify simplifies voice-based task delegation and note-making using fully open-source components.

+🧗 Challenges Faced & How I Overcame Them
+1. 🧠 Intent Detection Was Inaccurate
+LLMs often returned verbose or incorrect classifications.
+I resolved this by strictly controlling the output via prompt engineering and keyword filtering using regex.
+2. ❌ No Output from LLM in Python subprocess.run() with --prompt failed silently.
+Fixed it by sending the prompt via stdin using input=prompt.encode().
+3. 🔇 Audio Path Handling in faster-whisper
+Gradio audio file input broke transcription.
+I patched this by checking audio_path.name and using the correct filepath from the temporary upload.
+4. 🛑 LLM Timeout or Blank Response
+Added timeout handling, fallbacks, and improved prompt templates for robustness.

 Built by Varshitha Yanamala.
 If you're a recruiter, engineer, or GenAI enthusiast — 🙋‍♀️ Let's Connect!